eonist/How-to-collaborate-on-github/README.md

 # **Automation**

 ### Continuous quality 👌
 Bellow is a list of noticeable swift projects on GitHub, sorted by code quality.
 As you can see popularity and big tech names doesn't always translate to great code quality.
-On the contrary, passion projects by indie developers such as [SindreSorhus](https://github.com/SindreSorhus) and [3lvis](https://github.com/3lvis/)  can often yield the highest code quality.
+On the contrary, passion projects by indie developers such as [SindreSorhus](https://github.com/SindreSorhus) and [3lvis](https://github.com/3lvis/) often yield higher code quality.

 Author | Project | LOC | Grade | [GPA](https://hub.codebeat.co/docs/gpa-explained) | Stars | [CodeCov](https://codecov.io/)
 :--- | :--- | :--- | :--- | :--- | :--- | :---